nabeelvalley/docs/src/content/blog/2020/06-09/first-look-at-adonisjs.md

 ## Create a User

-To create a `User we need to make a`POST`request to`http://localhost:3333/users` and a Content-Type of `application/json` with the following as the `body` for our request:
+To create a `User we need to make a`POST`request to`http://localhost:3333/users`and a Content-Type of`application/json`with the following as the`body` for our request:

 ```json
 {